benlynch1931/Makers-Journey/Week02.md

 - **Goal** : Learn how to use mocking to test isolated classes.
 Learn how doubles work.
 - **Plan** : Use the practical example that applies the idea to SecretDiary.
-- **Evidence** : Found [here](https://github.com/benlynch1931/testing_relationships_between_classes) on my github.
+- **Evidence** : Found [here](https://github.com/benlynch1931/testing_relationships_between_classes) and [here](https://github.com/benlynch1931/notebook) on my github.
 The commits show progression of updating tests to include true instances and include testing behaviour NOT state.
 This was possible with the help of Tatsiana and her advice!

 ### Thursday 8th October